Home > Asia/Middle East > Israel/Palestinian Territories > 9 Day Israel Itinerary: Tel Aviv, Jerusalem & Petra

 Yitzhak Rabin/Wadi Arava Border Crossing

 Pick-up for this tour was at 3:00 am.
 After walking to the pick-up location, I boarded a shuttle to the Israel/Jordan border crossing.
-At the border crossing, I first had to exit Israel through the Yitzhak Rabin Border Crossing.
+At the border crossing, I first had to exit Israel through the Yitzhak Rabin Border Crossing (Wadi Arava Crossing), which is one of the official border crossings between Israel and Jordan.
 Exiting Israel was easy, as I utilized the digital passport readers.
-I scanned my passport and was issued a red exit card.
+I scanned my passport and was issued an exit card.

 After walking through the duty-free shop, I continued to the Wadi Arava Border Crossing on the Jordanian Side.
 This time, I had to wait in line and present my passport to a border agent.
 He stamped my passport, and I was officially in Jordan.
 A few minutes later, after walking through another duty-free shop, I found the bus marked “Petra from Jordan.”
 Two hours later, we arrived at Petra.
 In all, it took about eight hours to get to Petra from Jerusalem.